16 Things You Must Do in Michigan this Summer

-There’s no better place to experience summer than Michigan with all our miles of sandy beach, rivers, lakes and forests.
-There’s so much to do, you’ll never cram it all into one summer.
-You might not even be able to do it all in a whole lifetime of summers.
+There’s no better place to experience summer than Michigan, with our miles of sandy beach, rivers, lakes and forests.
+There’s so much to do, you’ll never fit it all into one summer.
+You might not even be able to do it all in a whole lifetime of summers!
 But why not have fun trying?
 This list of must-do Michigan summer activities will give you a good start.

-3 When the heat of July and August get to be too much, you can always cool off with a swim in one of the four Great Lakes that call Michigan home.
+3 – When the heat of July and August get to be too much, you can always cool off with a swim in one of the four Great Lakes that surround Michigan.
 Come on in!
 The water is always fine here!

-4 If you need a break from the rush of modern life, leave it all behind and head for Mackinac Island where life is a little slower and a little old fashioned.
+4 – If you need a break from the rush of modern life, leave it all behind and head to Mackinac Island where life is a little slower and a little more old-fashioned.
 Bring your bike along, or rent one there, and take a relaxing spin around the car-free island.

-6 Lighthouses, full of myth and legend, have such a romantic pull.
-We have many along our lakeshore.
-Several offer tours and even allow you to climb to the top of the light tower for a view you’ll never forget.
+6 – Lighthouses, full of myth and legend, have such a romantic pull.
+We have many along our lakeshores; several offer tours and even allow you to climb to the top of the light tower for a view you’ll never forget.

-7 Visit Silver Beach in St. Joe, Michigan and experience the golden age of the lakeshore with a ride on the historic beach-side carousel.
+7 – Visit Silver Beach in St. Joe and experience the golden age of the lakeshore with a ride on the historic beach-side carousel.

-8 Head to Northern Lower Michigan and scour the beaches for Petoskey stones.
-You’re allowed to bring home an entire five gallon bucket full, so start hunting!
+8 – Head to Northern Lower Michigan and scour the beaches for Petoskey stones.
+Start hunting!

-14 If you love thrill rides, head to Michigan’s Adventure Amusement Park near Muskegon.
-Their Shivering Timbers wooden roller coaster takes you on a one-mile long ride at speeds up to 65 mph, reaching as high as 125 feet!
+14 – If you love thrill rides, head to Michigan’s Adventure Amusement Park near Muskegon.
+The Shivering Timbers wooden roller coaster takes you on a one-mile long ride at speeds up to 65 mph, reaching as high as 125 feet!

-16 Pictured Rocks is yet another one of Michigan’s amazing and unique scenic locations.
-Kayaking is the best way to get up close to the colorful sandstone cliffs that line Lake Superior’s coast near Munising.
+16 – Pictured Rocks is yet another one of Michigan’s amazing and unique scenic locations.
+Kayaking is the best way to get up close to the colorful sandstone cliffs that line Lake Superior’s